Top 5 Dr. Seuss Books

 Classic Books by Dr. Seuss:

-Shop Children's Books ▸
+Shop Dr. Seuss Books ▸

-- "The Cat in the Hat":
+- The Cat in the Hat

-Possibly the most recognizable of all Dr. Seuss books, "The Cat in the Hat" has been translated into both live-action and animated versions for TV and the big screen.
-Dr. Seuss spins a story that circles around two young children who are stuck inside on a rainy day until the Cat in the Hat.
-This Doctor Seuss book perfectly illustrates a child's desire for fun that's not limited by rules, or even reality.
+Possibly the most recognizable of all Dr. Seuss books, The Cat in the Hat has been translated into both live-action and animated versions for TV and the big screen.
+Dr. Seuss spins a story about two bored, young children stuck inside on a rainy day.
+Their day goes from dull to out-of-control with the arrival of the mischevious Cat in the Hat.
+This Doctor Seuss book perfectly illustrates a child's unlimited desire for fun but also highlights the necessity and importance of rules.

-- "Green Eggs and Ham":
+- Green Eggs and Ham

-Some Dr. Seuss books cross the border into the absurdly funny, which is where "Green Eggs and Ham" takes young readers.
-The main character is -- like so many kids -- unwilling to try a new food and is hounded by Sam I Am, another rather persistent character, throughout the book.
-Like other Dr. Seuss books, this title teaches simple and repetitive rhymes which are fun to read.
+Some Dr. Seuss books cross the border into the absurdly funny, which is where Green Eggs and Ham takes young readers.
+The main character is -- like so many kids -- unwilling to try a new food, and is hounded by Sam I Am to give it a chance.
+Like other Dr. Seuss books, this title is full of simple and repetitive rhymes, which are fun to read.

-- "Horton Hears a Who":
+- Horton Hears a Who

-Seuss's story of an elephant who makes friends with a microscopic city of "Whos" on a tiny speck is a somewhat suspenseful one that has also made it to the big screen.
-"Horton Hears a Who" belongs to the family of more advanced Dr. Seuss books for older children.
+Seuss's story of an elephant who makes friends with a microscopic city of beings, called "Whos," has also made it to the big screen.
+Horton Hears a Who is more story than rhyme oriented and is meant for children with a little more reading experience.

-- "The Sneetches and Other Stories":
+- The Sneetches and Other Stories

-- "How the Grinch Stole Christmas":
+- How the Grinch Stole Christmas

 Some Dr. Seuss books are better known for their animated counterparts, the story of the Grinch possibly being the best example.
-The animated cartoon is still shown worldwide during the holiday season, but the illustrations of this children's book are iconic on their own, following the whimsical cartoon style that makes Dr. Seuss books so popular.
+The animated cartoon is still shown worldwide during the holiday season, but the illustrations of How the Grinch Stole Christmas are iconic on their own, following the whimsical cartoon style that makes Dr. Seuss books so popular.